RandyMcMillan/atoms-bits-growth/README.md

 Up to this point, I’ve done my best to summarize the two biggest takeaways I learned from that conversation.
-Embeded Growth Obligations, and the Great Stagnation in the world of atoms.
+Embedded Growth Obligations, and the Great Stagnation in the world of atoms.
 At no point in this 3 hour dialogue though is Bitcoin, or even the money is mentioned.
 They are so close!
 Peter targets identifies that the great stagnation occurred somewhere between 1968 and 1973, Eric targets it as 1971-73 (Shoutout to the wtfhappenedin1971.com crew).
 I’d like to walk through how I’ve unified what has been discussed so far to the world of Bitcoin.